De Facto Couples

 The Civil Registry responsible for issuing birth certificates has no real discretion and must recognise the judgment of the Court and record the IPs names on the child’s birth certificate.
 There is no amendment of a birth certificate as happens in other jurisdictions, the first and only birth certificate issued records the names of the IPs as parents.
 In fact the way in which the matter is documented and recorded there is no mention of a surrogacy arrangement.

 Some commentators have suggested that the authorities from the IPs’ home country may not even be aware that the birth was through a surrogacy arrangement.
-In the case of Australian citizenship there is an express question on the application form – “was the child born through surrogacy”.
+We caution you not to underestimate the relevant authorities of your country.
+In some cases the citizenship application has an express question – “was the child born through surrogacy”.
 You must answer this question honestly.
 It can be quite apparent to authorities that the Intended Mother did not give birth to the child if she travelled to Greece a few days before the birth.

 Greek law does not provide for any degree of anonymity for the surrogate mother.
 In the event that the child born through a surrogacy arrangement in Greece in the future wants to identify the surrogate mother then the child is entitled to oblige the clinic to reveal her identity.